dropofwill/rtasklib/README.md

 ### Using the RPM

 If you are running Fedora there is an RPM available, this comes with the advantage of being managed by `yum` and installing TaskWarrior for you.
-Simply get the desired version RPM from the `pkg/` dir:
+Simply get the desired version RPM from the `rpms/` dir:

+    $ sudo yum install rubygem-rtasklib-VERSION-noarch.rpm
-    $ sudo yum install rubygem-rtasklib-VERSION.rpm
+    $ sudo yum install rubygem-rtasklib-docs-VERSION-noarch.rpm

+The docs package installs documentation that you can access through the ruby doc interface ri, e.g:

+    $ ri Rtasklib

+This will bring up a `less` like interface to browse the documentation with.

 ### Configure TaskWarrior